 Roll the dough out until it's about 1/2 to 1 inch thick.
 Use a cookie cutter or something round to cut out the raw biscuits.
 Continue to reform and cut the dough until you've used it all.
 Put the raw biscuits on a baking sheet somewhat close together and put them in the oven.
 Bake them for 15 minutes or until they're golden brown.
 They're biscuits, you know what they're supposed to look like.

 "Hey, uh, Red Cup guy, what do I do with these things?"

 You're clearly from somewhere north of the Ohio River and found this page on accident.
 Just eat them for breakfast with some blueberry jelly - that's my favorite application for them at least.
 You can make them bigger and use them as a vessel for breakfast sandwiches (bacon and cheese, anyone?) or you can serve them open face with some white gravy over the top of them.

-Or you can just eat them with a little butter on them.
+Or, if you're a minimalist, you can just eat them with a little butter.
 You'll enjoy them all the same, I promise.

 *Look, I realize that biscuits out of a can taste good.
 They have that soft, spongy texture and taste like straight up salted butter.
 But we're all about authenticity here at Red Cup Rebellion, so that's how we keeps it.